Guarantee our Essentials: reforming Universal Credit to ensure we can all afford the essentials in hard times

 - It would alleviate in-work poverty, whilst ensuring financial work incentives are not significantly altered for most people on Universal Credit, by keeping its existing taper rate and work allowances.

 - The UK’s historically and internationally low income-replacement rates would be modestly improved, giving households more stability to recover from setbacks.

-The cost of implementing the Essentials Guarantee at our indicative level would be an additional £22 billion a year in 2023/24 (assuming full rollout of Universal Credit).
+The cost of implementing the Essentials Guarantee at our full indicative level would be an additional £19 billion a year in 2024/25 (assuming full rollout of Universal Credit).
 While this is not insignificant, given the devastating impact that people going without essentials has on our society and economy, there will be savings to public services as a result of improved outcomes, which are not accounted for in our costing.